 Hard Money Loans vs SBA Loans

 Financing for commercial real estate is a completely different game when compared to residential mortgage loans.
+Commercial loans are generally speaking harder to get than residential ones.
 Today I will touch upon hard money loans briefly.

-Commercial Real Estate – Hard, Hard, Hard Money Loans
+Commercial Real Estate loans – Hard Money Loans

 Hard money loans for commercial real estate are often a matter of last resort.
 They aren’t good deals, but they can save a financing situation that has gone critical.
 Most hard money loans come with significant upfront costs and astronomical interest rates.
 When you are facing the prospect of losing a commercial property, however, they can be a godsend because they also are granted very quickly if your project is a viable one.

 Hard money loans are considered very risky and are issued by private financing groups, not banks or lenders.
 The loans tend to be only available as the primary loan on the property, which isn’t that rare of a situation in commercial property.

 Unlike home loans or conventional commercial loans, including SBA loans, hard money loans are all about the potential sale price of a piece of commercial real estate.
 The party considering lending you money is not going to look at the current appraised value of the property solely.
 They are going to look at the probable future value and sale price of it if the commercial real estate has to be sold a few months or a year after making the loan.
 Or, possibly until you refinance the property and take it out.
 Depending on the condition of the property, this figure will typically be between 50 and 75 percent of the appraised value of the commercial property.